python/cpython/Doc/using/windows.rst

 certain benefits and downsides.

-:ref:`windows-full` contains all components and is the best option for developers using Python for their projects.
-It may require administrative privileges to install.
+:ref:`windows-full` contains all components and is the best option for developers using Python for any kind of project.

 :ref:`windows-store` is a simple installation of Python that is suitable for running scripts and packages, and using IDLE or other development environments.